bsc-pm/ovni/doc/user/runtime/distributed.md

 To generate a coherent Paraver trace, the offsets of the clocks need to be provided to the emulator too.
 To do so, run the `ovnisync` program using MPI on the same nodes your workload will use.

+!!! warning

+    Run only one MPI process of ovnisync per node.

 If you are using SLURM, you may want to use something like:

 	% srun ./application
-	% srun ovnisync
+	% srun --ntasks-per-node=1 ovnisync

 !!! warning